 Distance cycled: 75km

-Time: 8 hours
+Duration: 8 hours

-As a result, the first few hours out of Dubbo were spent in my own head dealing with inner demons (and gritting through the pain in my legs / perineum).
-But by the time we got to Geurie I was in a better space and could enjoy the next little leg – rolling past hills of green, fields of gold, and over old timber truss bridges.
+As a result, the first few hours out of Dubbo were spent in my own head dealing with inner demons (and gritting through the pain in my legs/perineum).
+But by the time we got to Geurie, I was in a better space and could enjoy the next little leg, rolling past hills of green, fields of gold, and over old timber truss bridges.

 Until the mountain.

-It was on the approach into Wellington we had our first and only magpie swoop of the season – so cyclists beware!
+It was on the approach into Wellington that we had our first and only magpie swoop of the season – so cyclists beware!

 We’d been recommended The Lion of Waterloo Tavern as a place to park up for a drink, so we made our way there only to find we were an hour early, again!
-Luckily the publican was setting up and let us in.
-The pub was so good we went back there for dinner (yep, had the parmi!).
+Luckily, the publican was setting up and let us in.
+The pub was so good we went back for dinner (yep, had the parmi!).

 Day 6 – Wellington to Mudgee via Gulgong